Welcome to Wine in the Lord’s Supper

 Sixth, since we cannot understand the present controversy surrounding the communion cup without doing so, we will very briefly survey the temperance movements of the nineteenth century.

 On the next three pages of the web site, we will read articles by William B. Sprague, Moses Stuart, William Slater, and Dunlop Moore.
 These four nineteenth century religious leaders will give us their answers to the question Moses Stuart asked in 1835, namely, “What is the duty of the churches, in regard to the use of fermented (alcoholic) wine, in celebrating the Lord’s Supper?”

 Since the use of unfermented grape juice is so popular, individual lay Christians may be confronted with grape juice instead of wine when they want to observe the sacrament.
 Therefore, we must briefly examine the Christian’s duty, whenever he or she is offered grape juice in the Lord’s Supper.

 Then, we will answer such objections as are commonly offered to the biblical teaching.

-We also briefly summarize the current position of the Reformed Presbyterian Church of North America, as explained by synodical decisions in 2002, 2010, and 2017.
+We also briefly summarize the current positions of the Reformed Presbyterian Church of North America, as described by synodical decisions in 2002, 2010, 2017, and 2019.
+This page also includes an analysis of these decisions.

 After examining the evidence, we are compelled to consider a few questions about the use of wine in the Lord’s Supper.